noloerino/eye-fuzz/README.md

 mvn package                 # Build the server backend cd client && yarn build     # Build the frontend
 ```
+TODO package produces jar, but what produces class files?

 Next, start up the server with the following commands:
 ```